Why Your Business Is Invisible to ChatGPT (And How to Fix It)

 - Explicit service list — not just implied by imagery or vague headings, but stated clearly

-- A unique value proposition — why should an AI recommend you over the dozen others in your area?
+- A unique value proposition — specific facts that explain why customers choose you over others in your area

-- Structured Q&A content — FAQ sections are gold for AI.
-They’re written in the exact format AI uses to answer questions
+- Structured Q&A content — FAQ sections are useful because they answer customer questions directly

 - Social proof signals — testimonials, case results, credentials that an AI can quote